umccr/infrastructure/terraform/stacks/umccr_data_portal/README.md

-# umccr_data_portal stack
+# UMCCR Data Portal Stack

-This stack to deploys the AWS resources for the UMCCR data portal.
+This stack deploys the AWS resources for the UMCCR data portal.

-## Data portal deployment quickstart
+## Quickstart

-1. For a fresh start, prepare prerequisites as described section below
+1. For a fresh start, **prepare prerequisites** as described section below
 2. Then _rinse and spin_ terraform as usual
     ```bash
     $ terraform init .